meteonomiqs/gtm-weather/README.md

 * Storage information: **Cookie (Maximum age of cookie storage: 30 minutes) is set through Weathertag but it is shown as a first Party.
 No Non-cookie storage**

-If you are using a CMP prior to TCF2.0 or some other consent solution, please include the above information in your pricavy statement as needed.
+If you are using a CMP prior to TCF2.0 or some other consent solution, please include the above information in your privacy statement as needed.

 ### Step 4: Configure Tag